hrsh7th/nvim-cmp/README.md

 I've optimized `nvim-cmp` as much as possible, but there are currently some known / unfixable issues.

-1. `cmp-buffer` source and too large buffer
+1. `cmp-buffer` source and too large buffer.
-The `cmp-buffer` source makes index of the current buffer so if the current buffer is too large, will be slowdown main UI thread.
+The `cmp-buffer` source makes an index of the current buffer so if the current buffer is too large, it will slowdown the main UI thread.

-1. some language servers
+1. Some language servers.
 For example, `typescript-language-server` will returns 15k items to the client.
-In such case, the time near the 100ms will be consumed just to parse payloads as JSON.
+In such a case, it will take 100ms just to parse payloads as JSON.

 1. You set `vim.lsp.set_log_level` up by yourself.
-This setting will cause the filesystem operation for each LSP payloads.
+This setting will cause the filesystem operation for each LSP payload.
-This will extremely slow down nvim-cmp (and other LSP related features).
+This will greatly slow down nvim-cmp (and other LSP related features).

 #### How to setup supertab-like mapping?

-This is supertab-like mapping for [LuaSnip](https://github.com/L3MON4D3/LuaSnip)
+This is a supertab-like mapping for [LuaSnip](https://github.com/L3MON4D3/LuaSnip)

 ```lua
 local check_back_space = function()